 If you’ve never been to Rhinegeist’s space: go.
 That’s all I can say.
 We have a lot of great breweries in Columbus, but I wish we had something like this.
 The big old warehouse building on Elm Street has been slowly converted to house the brewery, taproom, and event facilities.
 The best thing about it is how relaxed it all is.
 We felt totally comfortable bringing our boys there (in the afternoon, not at night, obviously).
 There’s space to just hang out and chat.
 There are games.
 There are tables where the boys sat and colored.

 There’s a small bar off to one side.
 The selection includes Rhinegeist mainstays and some specialty brews

 We split a sampler of four beers: the Semi Dry Cider, the Panther porter, Silk stout, and an experimental double IPA.
 All wonderful, although I particularly love their porter and stout.

 Meanwhile, we took turns playing cornhole and ping pong.
 Again, the atmosphere is so relaxed.
 It’s busy, yes, but at this time of day it’s not a crazy drunk bar (not that it is later at night).
 There’s room to just be.
 You can sit and enjoy a beer, play games, bring a book, catch up with friends.

 Cheers to a great day in Cincinnati!
 And we’re just getting started.
-Stay tuned for more adventures.
+Read about part two of adventures!